Wielding/WieldingAnsi/README.md

 Introduction
 ============
 WieldingAnsi is Powershell module that contains variables and functions to make displaying text with ANSI escape sequences in the console easier.
+It also has a configuration value that will enable scripts to completely disable the ANSI escape sequences when using [Wansi Tokens](#wansi-tokens) if desired without having to change your code.

 :warning: This is a work in progress so the master branch could break your Powershell profile until it is deemed stable.:warning: